kayburns/women-snowboard/research/im2txt/README.md

 Training scripts are provided [here](im2txt/train_scripts/).

 ## Running Analysis on Generated COCO Captions
-To create "confident subset", see `scripts/make_confident_set.py` For amplification bias of different nouns, see `find_bigrams.py` Any result from the paper can be recreated with [this](data_analysis/eccv_results_2018.py) script.
+Any result from the paper can be recreated with [this](data_analysis/eccv_results_2018.py) script.
 You can generate all of the numbers from the tables and figures by running:
 ```
 python data_analysis/eccv_results_2018.py --experiments all